UNDER YOUR SKIN – PERMANENT MAKEUP AND THE DIFFERENT APPLICATIONS OF MICROPIGMENTATION

 Facts Check: Microblading

-- Unsuitable for many applications such as lips, eyes and medical pigmentation
+- Not recommended and unsuitable for several applications such as lips, eyes and medical pigmentation

 - Eyebrows can only be shaded to a limited extent